-McGeary Ranch is owned and managed by Mike and Judith McGeary.
-Our trip into sustainable farming began academically, with Dr. Dick Richardson introducing Judith to holistic management and Acres USA.
+McGeary Family Farm is owned and managed by Mike and Judith McGeary.
+We both have loved the land and animals throughout our lives, but our trip into sustainable farming began academically, with Dr. Dick Richardson introducing Judith to holistic management and Acres USA.

 Inspired by what she read, Judith traveled to Wyoming for a seminar and came back filled with wonderful plans.
 Top among them was that we should get goats for “natural weed control” (at the time, we had only horses, who disdain weeds in favor of grass).
-So, when we moved back to Austin, we promptly bought several goats.
+So, when Mike retired from the Coats Guard and we moved back to Austin, we promptly bought several goats.
 Within 3 months, Judith was nagging Mike to sell the dratted animals because they were escaping from all the fences and breaking into the barn on a regular basis.
-Mike held out longer, but finally agreed.

 There are two common breeds of hair sheep used in this region — Dorpers and Katahdins.
 We chose Katahdins because they have better parasite resistance (making it easier to raise them without chemical wormers) and because they typically finish better on grass (while Dorpers are more often fed grain to put on weight well).
 After learning a lot of lessons with our first two batches of lambs, we bought 5 ewes and a ram and started breeding in 2004.